spyhunter99/cwac-endless/README.markdown

 model, where scrolling automatically loads in new content, so you never have to click a "Next" link or anything like that.

-Wouldn't it be cool to have that in an Android application?
-Kinda like how the Android Market does it?

 `EndlessAdapter` is one approach to solving this problem.

 It is designed to wrap around another adapter, where you have